eistec/mulle/ldscripts/README.md

 directory to your source code directory.
 Then add `-T mulle.ld` to your `LDFLAGS`, most often inside a Makefile.

+Add the following to your project Makefile:

+    LDFLAGS = -T mulle.ld

+In order to build using the modular ldscripts, you need to tell the linker about the path to the `ldscripts/modular` directory and then add `-T MK60DN256VLL10.ld` to `LDFLAGS`:

+Using gcc, g++ or Clang for linking:

+    LDFLAGS = -Wl,-L/path/to/mulle/ldscripts/modular -T MK60DN256VLL10.ld

+Using ld for linking:

+    LDFLAGS = -L/path/to/mulle/ldscripts/modular -T MK60DN256VLL10.ld

 What is a linker script?
 ------------------------